Belapur Ki Dayan: Synopsis

 The story revolves around Shreyasi (Shakeel), who has recently moved to his ancestral home after winning a 32-year-long court battle with his stepbrother.
-In the house, his whole family is disturbed by the supernatural presence, which turns out to be the spirit of his stepsister Nilofar (Amar Khan).
-Nilofar wants to take revenge from him for wrongdoing in the past.
-Thus she tortures and disturbs the life of his family for living in her home.
+In the house, his whole family is disturbed by a supernatural presence, which turns out to be the spirit of his stepsister Nilofar (Amar Khan).
+Nilofar wants to take revenge from him for wrongdoings in the past.
+Thus, she tortures and disturbs the lives of his family for living in her home.
 She corrupts the souls of Natasha, aka Tasha (Sarah Khan), the daughter of Aziz, and possesses her body to affect her life negatively.
-In the meantime, the lives of Aziz's son Rameez (Osama Tahir), his wife Aliya (Rayyan Ibrahim), son Wajdan (Nitesh Narayan), and daughter Mannat (Shifa) are deeply disturbed by the supernatural spirits, especially Nelofar.
+In the meantime, the lives of Aziz's son Rameez (Osama Tahir), his wife Aliya (Rayyan Ibrahim), son Wajdan (Nitesh Narayan), and daughter Mannat (Shifa) are deeply disturbed by the supernatural spirits, especially Nilofar.
 Aziz decides to tame Nilofar and seeks the help of her ex-lover Shakir (Adnan Siddiqui) for Tasha's treatment.